 USAID’s Renewable Energy Microfinance and Microenterprise Program (REMMP) is designed to improve access to modern energy services in underserved communities, while at the same time helping USAID partners reduce carbon emissions.
 A key goal of REMMP is to increase the availability of consumer financing for clean energy services and products to enable low-income populations to gain access to technologies that can improve their livelihoods and quality of life while mitigating climate change.
 Read our Fact Sheet (PDF). ►

 Arc Finance is committed to measuring the impact of its programs in terms of increased availability of consumer financing for clean energy products and services.
 Arc also measures and reports on other indicators which we view as important for our development agenda.
-Read our Impact Fact Sheet (PDF). ►
+Read our PACE-D Impact Fact Sheet (PDF). ►